 - Not-for-Profit – 75 per cent wage subsidy including benefits and training

 Training costs are up to $4,000 per intern for Digital Skills training; employer is not required to contribute towards the cost of training.
+Training must be done through an external training provider.

-There will be a continuous intake of applications up to September 26, 2019.
 Applications will be considered on a first come, first served basis until program funds are fully committed.
 Incomplete applications will result in delays.